 The applicable tax savings on eligible donations are non-refundable.
-This means that you can use it to reduce any tax amount you owe and if you do not owe any, the tax credit for donations that you have made will not be refunded to you.
+This means that you can use it to reduce any tax amount you owe.
+Yet, if you do not owe any, the tax credit for donations that you have made will not get refunded to you.

-If you are not able to contribute to your registered retirement savings plan, you can contribute to your spouse’s or common-law partner’s RRSP until the year that they turn 71.
+If you cannot contribute to your RRSP, you can contribute to your spouse’s or common-law partner’s RRSP until they turn 71.
 However, note that this reduces your RRSP deduction limits for the tax year.
 This can enable you and your spouse or common-law partner to split income from RRSP withdrawals in retirement.
 Depending on your income brackets, this may result in lower income taxes.

 You can claim tax credits on line 21900 of your income tax and benefit return when you move for employment or self-employment purposes.
 You will need to calculate your eligible moving expenses by using Form T1-M, Moving Expenses Deduction.
-Generally, when you have eligible moving expenses either as a result of employment, self-employment, or full-time study, you can reduce your taxable income by deducting the relocation costs.
+Generally, when you have eligible job- or school-related moving expenses, you can reduce your taxable income by deducting relocation costs.

-As a full-time student, you can use the moving expense claim to reduce your taxable income and benefits such as research grants, scholarships, fellowships, bursaries, etc. Also, if you move as a result of work such as a summer work placement, co-op, or even to run a business, your related moving expenses can be deducted from your income earned in the new location.
+As a full-time student, you can use the moving expense claim to reduce your taxable income.
+Thus, you can apply it against benefits such as research grants, scholarships, fellowships, bursaries, etc. Also, what if you move as a result of work, such as a summer work placement, co-op, or even to run a business?
+In this case, your related moving expenses can get deducted from your income earned in the new location.
 Eligible relocation costs that you can claim include costs to:

 - sell your old home and buy a new home.

-Note that there are moving expenses that may not qualify for a tax credit.
-For example, costs to forward your post mails, clean your residence location, replace personal items, look for a job before you move, etc, are not eligible for the moving expense tax credit claim.
-Additionally, you must have moved at least 40 kilometers closer to your new work, business, or school to qualify for the moving expense credit.
+Note that some moving expenses may not qualify for a tax credit.
+For example, costs to forward your mail, clean your home, replace personal items, look for a job do not quality.
+Additionally, you must have moved at least 40 kilometres closer to your new work, business, or school.

-You can only claim child care costs for an eligible child.
-The CRA considers an eligible child to be either your child or your spouse’s or common-law partner’s child under the age of 16 at some point within the tax year.
-However, if a dependent has an impairment or disability, then the age limit will not apply.
+You can only claim childcare costs for an eligible child.
+The CRA considers an eligible child as your child or your spouse’s or common-law partner’s child under the age of 16.
+However, if a dependent has an impairment or disability, then the age limit gets extended.

-Additionally, if a child with a net income of no more than $15,000 in 2023 is dependent on you or your spouse or common-law partner, then they can qualify for the child care cost tax credit.
+Additionally, what if a child with a net income of less than $15,000 in 2023 relies on you, your spouse or common-law partner?
+Well, then they can qualify you for the childcare cost tax credit.

-It is important to note that when claiming the child care expense credit, the applicable dependent must have lived with you, your spouse, or your common-law partner, as at the time you incur the expense.
-Also, in general cases, you may be able to claim only child care payments made to a Canadian resident in Canada except in certain situations.
+When claiming the childcare credit, the dependent must have lived with you or your partner as you incurred the expense.
+Generally, you may claim only childcare payments made to a Canadian resident in Canada except in certain situations.

-The eligible child care expenses can include costs for caregivers, care services at daycare centers and educational institutions, day camps and day sports schools with a primary goal to care for children, boarding schools, or camps with lodging.
+The eligible childcare expenses can include caregivers, services at daycare centres and educational institutions, day camps and day sports schools.
+Each one must have a primary goal to care for children, including boarding schools or camps with lodging.

-These expenses can be claimed on line 21400 of your income tax and benefit return.
-You can calculate the child care deduction using form T778 Child Care Expenses Deduction, depending on your circumstance, you may be able to claim up to $11,000.
+You can claim these expenses on line 21400 of your income tax and benefit return.
+You simply calculate the child care deduction using form T778 Child Care Expenses Deduction.
+Depending on your circumstances, you may claim up to $11,000.

-If you have made any capital gains in the year, these will be taxed at an inclusion rate which is one-half of your gains.
-Capital gains generally arise when you dispose of a capital property through a sale or transfer, and the deemed proceeds are more than the adjusted cost base of the property.
+If you have made any capital gains in the year, they will get taxed at an inclusion rate of one-half of your gains.
+Capital gains generally arise when you dispose of a property through a sale or transfer.
+As a result, the deemed proceeds exceed the adjusted cost base of the property.

-For example, if you purchased a financial asset for $100 and incurred no cost of purchase, a simple adjusted cost base will be the cost of purchase which is $100.
-Assuming that you sell the financial asset for $150, you will make capital gains of $50.
-For capital gains tax purposes, only 50 percent of this gain, $25, will be taxable.
+For example, if you purchased a financial asset for $100 and sold it for $150, you will gain $50.
+For capital gains tax purposes, only half of this gain, $25, will get taxed.

-On the other hand, you can get a capital loss when you dispose of an asset at a price that is lower than the adjusted cost base plus any selling costs.
-Similar to capital gains, if you had made a capital loss on the disposal of your capital asset, your allowable capital loss will be half of your loss.
+Conversely, you get capital losses when you dispose of assets at a lower price than the adjusted cost base.
+At this point, you also factor in any selling costs.
+Similarly, if you had made a capital loss when disposing of your capital asset, your allowable capital loss will equal half of your loss.

 If you have a capital loss in a year, you can use it to reduce your capital gains in the same year.